 3. Get a MAC address for your Virtual Camio Box

-Copy the MAC address shown on this page:
+Copy the MAC address shown on this page (you'll need to be signed-in to your Camio account):

 Note: If you're running multiple Virtual Machines, then you can get additional MAC addresses by appending a number at the end of the URL above (e.g. /box/register/box_vm_mac2).